iyourshaw/j2735-erlang/README.md

 'MessageFrame':jer_encode('MessageFrame', Spat).
 ```

-But extracting the payload from the message frame and decoding that works:
+But extracting the payload from the message frame and encoding that works:

 ```erlang
 {'MessageFrame', 19, SpatPayload} = Spat.